Review: King, Queen, Knave by Vladimir Nabokov

 An Autobiography: The Story of My Experiments with Truth [1929/48] by Mohandas K. Gandhi – ★★★★★

 In this frank, unputdownable autobiography, Mahatma Gandhi talks about his life, from his upbringing in India (including child marriage) and travel to the UK (to study law) to actions in India, and thoughts on everything, from his relationship with his wife, to the WWI, religion and racism.
-I particularly appreciated book passages on his vegetarianism and Gandhi’s comments on introversion.
-Rather than it being a weakness or some “fault”, it helped him to establish that “quiet power” to conquer hearts and minds, and try to lead people to a better life; a very philosophical and deeply honest book with important life lessons.
+I particularly appreciated the book passages on his vegetarianism and Gandhi’s comments on introversion.
+Rather than the latter being a weakness or some “fault”, it helped him to establish that “quiet power” to conquer hearts and minds, and try to lead people to a better life.
+The book is a philosophical and deeply honest one, with important life lessons.

 Mini-Review: Tuesday Nights in 1980 by Molly Prentiss